Nissan board fires Ghosn as chairman following arrest

 The maximum penalty upon conviction for violating finance and exchange laws is 10 years in prison, a 10 million yen ($89,000) fine, or both.

-A French citizen born in Brazil, Ghosn became something of a corporate superstar in Japan, leading Nissan's revival from near bankruptcy after Renault sent him to help in 1999.
-The Renault-Nissan-Mitsubishi alliance led the industry with sales of 10.6 million vehicles in 2017.
+A French citizen born in Brazil, Ghosn became something of a corporate superstar in Japan as he led Nissan's revival from near bankruptcy after Renault sent him to help in 1999.

 Ghosn served as Nissan's chief executive from 2001 until last year.
 He became chief executive of Renault in 2005, leading the two automakers simultaneously.
 In 2016, he also became chairman of Mitsubishi Motors Corp. after Nissan took it into the alliance.